GetSetAbhi/Multithreading-Problems/Async_File_Reader_And_Writer/README.md

 # 📂 Async File Reader & Writer in Java

-## There are two projects under File Reader

 If you want to check a case where we limit our BufferedReader to a certain size of memory then check out [MemoryLimitedChunk](memorylimited.md) project.

-I have added a maven project which can be directly imported for use.

-This project demonstrates a simple asynchronous file reader and writer system built in **pure Java**.
+'async-file-reader' project demonstrates a simple asynchronous file reader and writer system built in **pure Java**.

 ## 🧠 Overview